1st Year

 - Movement - Voice - Space

-- Conctact Improvisation
+- Contact Improvisation

 MIME AND PANTOMIME

-• Illusion of everyday objects and actions
+• Illusion of objects and everyday actions

-• The abstract mimic gesture (the symbolism of Decroux)
+• The abstract mimetic gesture (Decroux's symbolism)

 • The essential dynamics of the human body: pulling, pushing, etc. (Lecoq technique)